 Publishers: Superbrothers, Pine Scented Software

 Release Date: October 5, 2021

-A copy of JETT: The Far Shore on PS5 was provided for the purposes of this review
+The PlayStation 5 version of JETT: The Far Shore was provided and played for the purposes of this review